Yangtze River & Hong Kong 2017 - 19 Days

 Visit the Temple of Heaven, built during 1406 to 1420, it was used by Chinese Emperors of Ming and Qing dynasties to pray for bountiful harvests.
 The Temple of Heaven is a complex of Taoist buildings with some of the most exquisite architectures in Beijing.
 Capture the detailed essence of all the rich colors blended together on the hand painted tiles and roofing of the structures.
 This remarkable construction is pledged highest level of Chinese traditional architecture.
 Today, it has become a popular leisure activity center for the local elders.
 You will likely bypass people engaged in exercise, tai chi, martial arts, and Chinese opera, as you make your way from the tour bus to the main buildings.
 Afterwards, a plane will then whisk you away to your next destination of Xian, which was the ancient capital for 11 dynasties and east end of the Silk Road.
 It was the world's most open and prosperous ancient international metropolitan with a population of over a million before Beijing became the political and economic center of China.
 It has been also considered a favorite to tourists for experiencing and understanding of this amazing city with its glorious past and splendid progress of today.

 Today you will be given ample time to tour the exhibit of the historical Terracotta Warriors belonging to the era when the infamous Emperor Qing Shihuang reigned.
 It was in 1974 when a farmer who was merely digging for water came across one of the biggest discoveries of the world which led to the massive excavation of an army of over 7,000 life-size Terracotta Warriors and horses molded by clay.
 Explore the vast sea of clay warriors in all three vaults.
 For the next 5 years, visitors will not only see the existing warriors and horses but might get lucky to witness some of the greatest new discoveries while the archeologists are digging the vaults in front of you.
 You will visit an art ceramics factory on the way to the Terracotta Warriors.
 Thereafter, you will visit the well-preserved emblem of Xi'an, the Wild Goose Pagoda.
 The towering 211.6 feet high structure completely made of bricks originated during the Tang Dynasty when Emperor Gaozong once reigned.
-Afterwards, you will have the rest of the evening free to explore the city on your own.
+The day will conclude with a tasteful and creatively prepared Dumpling Feast followed by an exquisite traditional Tang Dynasty Music and Dance Show.
+The rest of the evening is yours to enjoy!

 Day 7 - Xian to Wuhan to YichangMeals: Breakfast, Dinner